jasenscode/punk-api/README.md

 _____
 ### Future fixes

-- Implement functionality for pH filter
+- Implement functionality for more filters
 - Make the ABV and acidity filters a range as opposed to tick box for one value